-The course, which is open to select medical, nursing, pharmacy and social work students, utilizes a blended learning model, and includes in-person sessions, online learning, and supervised clinical experiences.
+The course, which is open to select medical, nursing, pharmacy and social work students, utilizes a blended learning model, and includes in-person sessions, online learning, and optional supervised clinical experiences.
 Students participate in the course as part of an interprofessional student team and a key focus is learning about the roles and contributions to HIV care of each member of the health care team.

 Course content covers topics such as: